GriffithUniLibrary/redcap-intro/index.md

 ## Plan your project on paper first!

 A significant amount of careful planning and design needs to happen before you start building your survey.
-The stronger your preparation, the more credible your methodology will be.
 {:. .warning }

 Your **preparation** phase should have included: